Ministerial Youth Advisory Group

 Pou Rahui ahau.

 Kia ora, my name is Te Atamihi Vivienne Papa.
-I'm 15 and a year 12 student at Te Wharekura o Maniapoto.
-I'm a kahika (prefect) at my kura and am a co-student representative to our Board of Trustees.
+I'm 16 and a year 13 student at Te Wharekura o Maniapoto.
+I am currently the head girl at my kura and co-leader for the student council.

 I have been brought up and enriched in my maori culture through the Kiingitanga.
 Returning regularly to my marae, to Kiingitanga events, attending Kohanga Reo, Kura Kaupapa and Wharekura has enabled me to embrace all cultures and communities in Aotearoa.